 Licensing also includes:

 The premium that you pay for a Maryland Money Transmitter Surety Bond is dependent on credit and the bond amount required.
+Our rates start at 1.5% of the bond amount with good credit.
 Contact our Surety Bond Specialists to get a free quote based on your specific situation.

 Maryland does not license or register companies that deal with virtual currencies, such as Bitcoin.
 The Commissioner is currently evaluating virtual currencies, and in the future may decide to regulate this currency.
 If that happens, then companies that deal with virtual currency will have to comply with state laws and regulations.